apecloud/kubeblocks/docs/user_docs/lifecycle_management/Operations/configure_ops_request.md

 ## OpsRequest `status`

-`status` describes the current state amd progress of the `OpsRequest` opration.
-It has the followung fileds:
+`status` describes the current state and progress of the `OpsRequest` operation.
+It has the following fields:

 ### status.observedGenration

-It corresponds to `matadata.generation`.
+It corresponds to `metadata.generation`.

 ### status.phase